sphinxlogic/Biograpghy/README.md

 My secret to staying young is I don't compete.

 I resecenly gave a substancal gift to the University of Washignton's Presidents Fund in memory of my mother and father.
 In hope to maybe someday soon to build their Spin Operating System.
-'Spin the Black Circle' ---Via Va La Vinyl
+'Spin the Black Circle' ---Viva Va La Vinyl

 [Competition in consumption as viewed by Jewish law](https://link.springer.com/article/10.1007/BF02388592)